 You should never stick anything into your stoma, unless your doctor tells you to.

 Your stoma has no nerve endings, so you will not be able to feel when something touches it.
 You also will not feel if it is cut or scraped.
 But you will see a yellow or white line on the stoma if it is scraped.

 After surgery, the skin around your stoma should look like it did before surgery.
 The best way to protect your skin is by:

-Be sure to treat any skin redness or skin changes right away, when the problem is still small.
-Do not allow the sore area to become larger or more irritated before asking your health care provider about it.
+Be sure to treat any skin redness or skin changes right away, when the problem is minor.
+Do not allow the problem area to become larger or more irritated before asking your health care provider about it.

-The skin around your stoma can become sensitive to the supplies you use -- the skin barrier, tape, adhesive, or the pouch itself.
+The skin around your stoma can become sensitive to the supplies you use, such as the skin barrier, tape, adhesive, or the pouch itself.
 This could happen slowly over time and not occur for weeks, months, or even years after using a product.

 If you have hair on your skin around your stoma, removing it may help the pouch to more securely stay in place.

 Call your doctor or nurse if you notice any of these changes in your stoma or the skin around it.